The Latest: Japan reports daily record for new virus cases

 The new mandate, in the form of a forthcoming regulation to be issued by the Centers for Medicare & Medicaid Services, could take effect as soon as next month.

-Hundreds of thousands of nursing home workers are not vaccinated, according to federal data, despite those facilities bearing the brunt of the early COVID-19 outbreak and their workers being among the first in the country to be eligible for shots.
+Hundreds of thousands of nursing home workers are not vaccinated, according to federal data.
+That's despite those facilities bearing the brunt of the early COVID-19 outbreak and workers being among the first in the country to be eligible for shots.

-It comes as the Biden administration seeks to raise the costs for those who have yet to get vaccinated, after months of incentives and giveaways proved to be insufficient to drive tens of millions of Americans to roll up their sleeves.

-Oregon, which earlier had among the lowest cases per capita, is now shattering its COVID-19 hospitalization records day after day.
+Oregon is breaking COVID-19 hospitalization records day after day.
 Oregon — like Florida, Arkansas and Louisiana — has had more people in the hospital with COVID-19 than at any other point in the pandemic.

 As of Wednesday, 850 coronavirus patients were hospitalized in Oregon — surpassing the state’s record, which was set the previous day.
 Before this month, the hospitalization record was 622 in November, during a winter surge and when vaccines were not yet available.

-More than a third of the state’s 652 adult ICU beds are being used for COVID-19 patients.
-Health officials say that the overwhelming majority of hospitalized virus patients are unvaccinated.
+More than a third of the state’s 652 adult ICU beds are for COVID-19 patients.
+Health officials say the overwhelming majority of hospitalized virus patients are unvaccinated.

 For more than a year Oregon faced some of the nation’s strictest safety measures — county risk levels, mask requirements inside and outside, limited gatherings and restaurants closed for indoor dining.
 Health officials say the state’s consistently low COVID-19 case counts throughout the pandemic can be attributed to tight restrictions.

 On June 30, Gov. Kate Brown officially lifted coronavirus restrictions.
-At the time 136 people with COVID-19 were hospitalized.
+At the time, 136 people were hospitalized with COVID-19.

 WASHINGTON — President Joe Biden has ordered his education secretary to explore possible legal action against states that have blocked school mask mandates and other public health measures meant to protect students.